Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Progressive Graph Specialization

 \subsection{Operator Instantiation}

-Upon obtaining the annotations for all tensors, we instantiate a unique executable graph for each device.
+Upon obtaining the annotations for all tensors, we instantiate a unique \textit{executable graph} for each device.
 This process primarily consists of two key steps.

-\mysubsubsection{Non-local operator removal} First, operators whose input and output tensors do not include the current device in their \DeviceGroupUnion are pruned from the executable graph of that device.
-For instance, as shown in Figure~\ref{fig:graph_specialization}, for GPU6, all tensors preceding Tensor $\bm{Y}'$ are not located on GPU6.
-Consequently, all operators except the CommOp (id=2) are removed.
+\mysubsubsection{Non-Local operator removal} First, operators whose inputs and outputs do not involve the local device in their \DeviceGroupUnion are excluded from its \textit{executable graph}.
+For instance in Figure~\ref{fig:graph_specialization}, since no tensors prior to $Y'$ are placed on GPU 6, all operators except \texttt{Reshard} (id=2) are removed.
+This pruning step is essential for enabling pipeline execution (\S\ref{subsec:exec}).